mriamnobody/Multi-Camera-Object-Detection/README.md

-# Yolo based Multi-Camera Person Detection
+# YOLO based Multi-Camera Person Detection

 This repository provides a multi-camera RTSP stream ingestion pipeline for real-time person detection using the [Ultralytics YOLO](https://docs.ultralytics.com/) object detection framework.
 By default, inference is run on the CPU.
 If you have a GPU and the necessary environment set up, follow [this guide by Ultralytics](https://docs.ultralytics.com/quickstart/) to enable GPU acceleration.